vatpac-technology/sops/docs/enroute/brisbane/KPL.md

     <span class="hotline">**SWY** -> **HM ADC**</span>: "Via OPOSI for RNP-U, JST848”
     <span class="hotline">**HM ADC** -> **SWY**</span>: "JST848, A060"

-The Standard Assignable level from SWY to HM ADC is `A060`, any other level must be prior coordinated.
+The standard assignable level from SWY to HM ADC is `A060`, any other level must be prior coordinated.

 ### TSN(HWE/FLD) (Oceanic)
 As per [Standard coordination procedures](../../../controller-skills/coordination/#pacific-units), Voiceless, no changes to route or CFL within **15 mins** to boundary.